the-turing-way/the-turing-way/book/content/remote_collaboration/checklist/checklist.md

 ### Before the event

-The different subsections are marked as "preplanning", "immediate steps", and "next steps" (after immediate planning), based on their importance at the different phases of organisation.
+The different subsections are marked as "Earlier-phase", "Mid-phase", and "Later-phase", based on their importance at the different phases of organisation.
-A few subsections are marked as "all phases of the organisation", as those aspects should be taken care of in all stages of event organisation.
+A few subsections are marked as "Relevant for all phases", as those aspects should be taken care of in all stages of event organisation.

-#### The organising committee for the event (preplanning)
+#### The organising committee for the event

+***Earlier-phase***
 <details>
   <summary>Click to expand</summary>